devleo10/fillmate/README.md

 - Click it to automatically fill detected fields

 #### Method 2: Extension Popup
-- Click the HireBot extension icon
+- Click the FillMate extension icon
 - Click the "⚡ Autofill" button in the popup

 #### Method 3: Template Usage
 - Click on any text field in a form
-- Open HireBot popup → Templates tab
+- Open FillMate popup → Templates tab
 - Click on a template answer to fill the field

 ### Customizing Settings